 You can also pull your customers’ details straight from your shopping platform (Magento, Shopify, etc.) and automate the responses.
 Still, your customer would never tell that a human is not responding to them.

 You can check all of the great features that Gorgias has to offer here.

 The bottom line

 However, a help desk can be both a life savior and a headache – the value will differ depending on your business needs.
-You should evaluate your unique circumstance very carefully before deciding to invest in help desk software.
+You need to evaluate your unique circumstance carefully before deciding to invest in help desk software.
 Whatever you decide, remember, your customer is the king, and you should always seek ways to improve their experience.
 If you have any questions, contact us – we are here to help you.